 We primarily verify income data and will submit corrections to the FAFSA if we find any discrepancies.
 Any corrections to the FAFSA may result in an adjustment to a student’s aid eligibility.

-Verification can stop most of your financial aid award from being applied to your tuition and fee bill.
+Verification can stop most of your financial aid offer from being applied to your tuition and fee bill.
 It is important that you submit the information requested from you as soon as possible to receive your aid.

 If you have questions about the verification process, please visit with one of our financial aid counselors.

 Submitting Additional Information

 Our office will send you an email to let you know what (if any) additional documents are needed.
 These requested items will be listed as a "To-Do" item in Buff Portal If you have already submitted a document, it will appear in your “To-Do” list.

 You will be notified by email if any adjustments to your aid are made as a result of the information you submitted.